Meet us at ShopTalk Europe, Booth L46

 2. Ever-changing product features: Software products don’t stay in one place; there are always new features, integrations, and updates.
 If your website and content don’t reflect these changes, potential customers might get confused or miss out on the benefits.

 3. Technical SEO complexity: SaaS websites often have a lot going on with product details, blogs, FAQs, pricing pages, and support sections.
-This can make it harder for Google bots to make sense of your site.
+This can complicate crawling and lead to missed ranking opportunities.

-5. International SEO considerations: If your company serves global customers, optimization for international audiences adds another layer of complexity: multiple languages to deal with, different search behaviors, and localization of your content according to region.
+5. International SEO considerations: If your company serves global customers, optimization for international audiences adds another layer of complexity.
+You’d need to deal with different search behaviors and localize your content for each country.

 Measuring SEO Success